Amri91/route-v/readme.md

 npm install route-v
 ```

-## Behavior
+## Default Behavior
-Gets the version from the URL (or header) and expects functions to look like Koa, or Express middlewares.
-Check the config section below to change this behavior.
+Gets the version from the URL and expects Routes/APIs to look like Koa or Express.

+## Features
+- Supports all semver ranges E.g. <2.x, *, ~1.0.0.
+- Supports Koa and Express by default.
+- Easily change the version source E.g, from URL to headers or both.
+- Can work with other frameworks (May require some configurations).

 ## Usage